gokhanBozkrt/PhotoNote/README.md

 # Photo Note
 This app helps you take visual notes either capturing a new photo or choosing your photo library.
-Besides app requests to track your current location while using app, so based on your location Wikipedia Api brings us important places nearby you.
+Besides app requests to track your current location while using app, so based on your location Wikimedia Api brings us important places nearby you.

 ## Features